timhourigan/pages/docs/2020-06-21-pi-hole-docker.md

 ...
 # (Optional) Test Docker with interactive Ubuntu
 $ sudo docker run -it ubuntu bash
-# (Optional) All Docker to be run without root - Note, can be used to gain root
+# (Optional) All Docker to be run without root
+# Note 1 - Can be used to gain root
+# Note 2 - May require a new session to be effective ($ groups)
-$ sudo usermod -aG docker <username>
+$ sudo usermod -aG docker $USER
 ```

 ### Install Docker Compose